Last updated 11/2/22

 - If there is similar experience, is it relevant?
 Did someone do the same thing, but a very long time ago?
-For example, if your graduate adviser is telling you how to look for an industrial position, but this individual has only applied for academic positions, and done it 20 years ago, you might not give that opinion very much weight.
+For example, if your graduate adviser is telling you how to look for an industrial position, but they have only applied for academic positions, and did so 20 years ago, you might not give that opinion very much weight.

 - What assumptions have the person advising you made about you, the project, or other stakeholders?

-- Does the other person understand the parameters and assumptions you were working under?
+- Does the person understand the parameters and assumptions you were working under?

 - What is the motive for providing this feedback?
 Is this a superior evaluating you as part of the job?
 Does a friend or colleague have a sincere desire to help you?
 Is there another reason for this advice?

 - Does the advice fit you now?
 In the future, would it help turn you into the kind of professional you want to be?

 - Does it point you in the right direction, even if it’s not perfect?